example42/Example42-documentation/ModulesUsage.md

           monitor_tool => [ "nagios" , "munin" , "puppi" ],
         }

-- If no argument is explicitely defined an automatic lookup is made with this precedence:
+- If no argument is explicitely defined an automatic lookup is made with this precedence (first matched value is returned by the function):

+- If Hiera exists, an Hiera lookup is done to a variable with the same name and the class name as prefix:

+       hiera('openssh_monitor_tool')

 - If Hiera exists and the params_lookup has the 'global' option set, an Hiera lookup is done on a general variable with the same name:

        hiera('monitor_tool')

-- If Hiera exists, an Hiera lookup is done to a, more specific, variable with the same name and the class name as prefix:

-       hiera('openssh_monitor_tool')

 - If Hiera does not exist or doesn't return any value the lookup is done on top scope variables.
+  First a module specific top scope variable is looked for:

+       ::openssh_monitor_tool

-If the 'global' option is set, there's a first lookup of a top scope variable with the same name:
+- If nothing is found , and if the 'global' option is set, a lookup is done directlty wuth the parameter name:

        ::monitor_tool

-- Then a module specific top scope variable is looked for:

-       ::openssh_monitor_tool

-- Finally is the module's user has not set the variable in any way, the function looks for the default value (or the right value for different operating systems) in the params class of the same module:
+- Finally if the module's user has not set the variable in any way, the function looks for the default value (or the right value for different operating systems) in the params class of the same module:

        ::openssh::params::monitor_tool

 This is done for each argument provided by the main module class.
 Some of these arguments are related to the relevant application setup on different operating system, you generally have not to change them (BUT you still can, if needed): package, service, config_file... and so on.
 Other arguments affect the module's behaviour and how you can customize it without modifying it.
 Let's see the most important ones.

 ## USAGE - Basic management
 * Install openssh with default settings